saghul/pyuv/docs/process.rst

         that libuv can discover all file descriptors that were inherited.
 In general it does a better job on Windows than it does on unix.

-    .. py:method:: spawn(signal)
+    .. py:classmethod:: spawn(loop, args, [executable, [env, [cwd, [uid, [gid, [flags, [stdio, [exit_callback]]]]]]]])

+        :param: Loop loop: `pyuv.Loop` instance where this handle belongs.

+        :param list args: Arguments for the new process.
+In case it's just the executable, it's possible to specify it as a string instead of a single element list.

-        :param string file: File to be executed.
+        :param string executable: File to be executed. args[0] is taken in case it's not specified.

         :param callable exit_callback: Callback to be called when the process exits.

-        :param tuple args: Arguments to be passed to the executable.

         :param dict env: Overrides the environment for the child process.
 If none is specified the one from the parent is used.